How to Save on Home Heating Costs as Natural Gas Goes Up

-Having your HVAC system serviced each year helps control energy use, reduces the chance of breakdowns and may even make your heating system last longer.
-Plus, many manufacturers require it to keep your valuable warranty valid.
-This warranty protects you if a major component, like the heat exchanger, breaks on your home's heating system during a specific period.
+Having your HVAC system maintained each year helps manage energy use, reduces the chance of breakdowns and may even make your heating system last longer.
+Plus, most manufacturers require it to keep your valuable warranty valid.
+This warranty shields you if a significant part, such as the heat exchanger, fails on your home’s heating system during a specific period.

-We know you're busy and that it's easy to forget about booking your furnace tune-ups.
-That's why we provide membership programs created to make your life better while helping you save money.
+We know you’re busy and that it’s easy to overlook booking your furnace tune-ups.
+That’s why we provide membership programs designed to make your life easier while helping you save money.